codefromhezad/shader-path/README.md

 ## Default uniforms usable in shader files / content

 * u_screenSize : {x: 600.0, y: 600.0} for a 600x600 screen
-* u_frameNumber : The frame number since beginning of rendering.
+* u_frameCount : The frame number since beginning of rendering.
 Starts at 0.
-On the 956th frame, u_frameNumber will equal ...
+On the 956th frame, u_frameCount will equal ...
 956